Services Which Have Changed Direction

 As the motorway network has developed and changed, so have many of the motorway services that were built to serve it.
-This page charts some of the most significant changes, or closures that have happened.
+This page charts some of the most significant changes and closures which have happened.

 Those that shrunk

-Arguably this is the most painful disaster ever to befall an MSA, but it is also perhaps the most necessary.
-It all happened despite a series of leaflets trying to encourage people to visit this majestic service area, the sort of thing not seen since the early 1970s.
+Arguably this is the most painful disaster ever to befall a motorway service area, but it is also perhaps the most necessary.
+It all happened despite a series of leaflets trying to encourage people to visit this majestic service area, the sort of thing not seen since the late 1960s.

 This one only makes the list out of sympathy.
 It was supposed to be a motorway service area but only ever made it as a group of buildings imposing as a TRSA.
 Must try harder.

-Technically, they built this one twice, but the important thing is that this is another one that has gone from two overgrown buildings to one tiny one; Roadchef to an overgrown BP.
-Whether or not the new building meets people's needs is irrelevant, the fact is it's only a shadow of its former self.
-And that makes me sad.
+Technically, they built this one twice, but the important thing is that this is another one that has gone from two overgrown buildings to one tiny one.

 It's not so much a service area as a piece of tarmac.
 In its defence, it was never really finished, started or thought about.